kopancek/devx-scratch/2022/support/log.snb.md

 DevX support rotation log.
 To add an entry, just add an H2 header with ISO 8601 format.
 The first line should be a list of everyone involved in the entry.
 For ease of use and handing over issues, **this log should be in reverse chronological order**, with the most recent entry at the top.

+## 2022-09-21

+@jhchabran Reverted 3 PRs in a row that were blocking the main branch, see https://sourcegraph.slack.com/archives/C02FLQDD3TQ/p1663752104836109.

+Quickly investigated https://github.com/sourcegraph/sourcegraph/issues/41838 and https://github.com/sourcegraph/sourcegraph/issues/39687.
+Ruled those out as low-prio, as they're not blocking execution.
+Both bug reports are ambiguous about this, so I had to asked them, just in case.

 ## 2022-09-05

 @jhchabran Investigated in the token issues that we've seen failing the QA tests (see https://sourcegraph.slack.com/archives/C01N83PS4TU/p1662378693209219) and found out that we have been using the same token in BuildTracker.
 Found it out by searching in 1Password and as William was